nf-core/metatdenovo/docs/usage.md

 If you already have these databases ready in your working directory, you can point to the folder so the pipeline will not download the database (e.g. `--eukulele_dbpath your/path/database/`).
 N.B.
 When you are using a custom database, don't specify the `--eukulele_db` option.
 The pipeline will provide a default name for the database to avoid that EUKulele will try to download a new database.

-> Please, check the `EUKulele` documentation for more information about the databases cited [HERE](https://eukulele.readthedocs.io/en/latest/#)
+> Please, check the [EUKulele documentation](https://eukulele.readthedocs.io/en/latest/#) for more information about the databases.

 Another alternative to `EUKulele` is `CAT` program. `CAT` works by taking as input the assembly fasta file.